AdobeDocs/commerce-merchant-services.en/help/data-connection/overview.md

 * **Data** - The data that gets shared with the Experience Platform is data collected from browser events on your storefront, and back office events on the server.
 Storefront events are captured from shoppers' interactions on the site and include events such as [addToCart](events.md#addtocart), [pageView](events.md#pageview), [createAccount](events.md#createaccount), [editAccount](events.md#editaccount), [startCheckout](events.md#startcheckout), [completeCheckout](events.md#completecheckout), [signIn](events.md#signin), [signOut](events.md#signout), and so on.
 See [storefront events](events.md#storefront-events) for the full list of storefront events.
 Server-side, or back office events, include [order status](events.md#back-office-events) information, such as [orderPlaced](events.md#orderplaced), [orderReturned](events.md#orderitemreturncompleted), [orderShipped](events.md#ordershipmentcompleted), [orderCancelled](events.md#ordercancelled), and so on.
 See [back office events](events.md#back-office-events) for the full list of back office events.

-* **Experience Platform and edge network** - The Data Warehouse for most Adobe DX products.
+* **Experience Platform and edge network** - The data warehouse for most Adobe DX products.
 Data sent to the Experience Platform is then propagated to the Adobe DX products through the Experience Platform edge network.
-For example, you can launch Journey Optimizer and retrieve your specific Commerce event data from the edge and build an abandoned cart email in Journey Optimizer.
+For example, you can launch Journey Optimizer, retrieve your specific Commerce event data from the edge, and build an abandoned cart email in Journey Optimizer.
 Journey Optimizer can then send that email if there are any abandoned carts in your Commerce store.

 * **Schema** - The schema is what describes the structure of the data that is being sent.
 Before Experience Platform can ingest your Commerce data, you must compose a schema to describe the data's structure and provide constraints to the type of data that can be contained within each field.
 Schemas consist of a base class and zero or more schema field groups.
 The schema uses the XDM structure, which all Adobe DX products can read.
 So when you send your data to the Experience Platform you can be sure that your data is understood across all DX products.
 Learn more about [schemas](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html).